klin059/course-scheduling-TWschools/README.md

 schedules in **.xlsx** format and pickle format.

 - **course_scheduling_app.py** can be used to deploy a dash application for course scheduling.
-The app will automatically derive the feasible periods for a course selected.
+The prototype will automatically derive the feasible periods for a course selected.
 Hence doing manual course scheduling in the app is straight forward since you don't have to manually check constraints and find out all the feasible periods.
+The prototype was for illustration purpose and the functionality was not fully developed.

 # Running the scripts